 I’ll leave you with a really funny divorce memory I have.
 When I was first going through my divorce and feeling the worst about myself in every way, my then 4 year-old daughter walked into my bathroom just as I was getting out of the shower.
 She looked at my naked body and asked, “Mommy, why are your boobs so ugly?”
 Great.
 Just what I needed.
 Like I didn’t have enough self-esteem and bad body image issues.
 But, the point of this story is, if you don’t laugh, you’ll just cry.
 So, choose laughter!

-I hope you enjoy Divorced Girl Smiling, and that it makes you feel like you are sitting and talking with one of your closest girlfriends.
-I hope it makes you feel better–even just temporarily, and gives you the motivation to keep going and continue your path towards a new and better life, full of happiness and fun and the best people.
+I hope you enjoy Divorced Girl Smiling, and that it makes you feel better–even just temporarily, and gives you the motivation to keep going and continue your path towards a new and better life, full of happiness and fun and the best people.

 So, are you a divorced girl smiling?